-Teaching the basics of running via the experiences of an 81+ year old guy who has been running and walking for over 43 years, including the completion of four marathons and training for a fifth marathon.
+Teaching the basics of running via the experiences of an 82-year old man who has been running for over 44 years, including the completion of four marathons and training for a fifth marathon.

 February 5, 2015